oktadev/okta-blog/_source/_posts/2022-10-01-spring-vault.md

 {% img blog/spring-vault-update/auth0-login.png alt:"Auth0 login form" width:"450" %}{: .center-image }

+If you choose **Continue with Google** you will see the consent screen:

+{% img blog/spring-vault-update/auth0-consent.png alt:"Auth0 authorize form" width:"450" %}{: .center-image }

 ## Spring Cloud Config with Secrets Encryption

 In microservice architectures, managing configuration with a centralized config server is essential.
 Secret encryption is desirable at rest and when in transit.
 Spring Cloud Config Server is a popular implementation.
 Let's configure the server to store encrypted secrets.